 In the first weeks my grandson did not leave my side, but now he takes the lead and does all the activities.

-I am not always saying don’t do this or that to my child – but following her.
+I am not always saying don’t do this or that to my niece now – instead I’m following her lead.

 The course showed me that it was okay for my son to make loud noises and get distracted.
 He actually responded really well after having time to get distracted.

 Here’s what teaching assistants and teachers have said:

 The reflections of children’s movements were really incredible.
 The children gave immediate eye contact, slowed and refined their movements, the connection was visible.
 One child took of his coat!!
 He often keeps it on all day … it’s his ‘safety’ coat. – Teaching Assistant

 My favourite part was the ‘Pause and Relax.’
 I brought this into class and every day after lunch we all do peer massage using the ‘Build a Road’ model.
 The children love it and have started to do it without adults during their continuous provision. – Teaching Assistant

 I have never seen anything like it.
 It was amazing to have time with children who would normally choose to not stop running.
 The children had such trust and emotional connections so quickly, and I connected on a level I can’t usually do in the classroom.
 Thank you for this opportunity.
 I feel very touched by what I have learnt, especially about meeting children in the moment. – Teaching Assistant